KushajveerSingh/personal-website/docs/product-design/seo/url.md

 -   To immediately sign in to a website and bypass the username/password dialog box.
 -   Deprecated in modern browsers.
 And the username/password info is stripped from the request before it is sent.

+## Best practices

+-   Keep it short and memorable, in case someone has to manually write down the URL in the browser.
+-   Only use lowercase, as it removes the ambiguity, and also the official URL spec says to use lowercase.
+-   Use readable slug instead of ID.
+A readable slug makes it easier to glean the content of the page by just looking at the URL.
+-   Do not use spaces.
+Spaces also make it harder to identify the end of the URL.
+-   Use hyphens instead of underscore, use kebab case.
+Also, when links are underlined on a page, the underscores get hard to see.
+-   Use period only for domains and indicating file extensions.
+-   If possible avoid using `www` in the URL.
+-   Do not have `.html` in the URL, as it adds unncessary length.
+-   Avoid trailing slash where it does not make sense. `example.com/posts/` makes sense, since there is further content within `posts/`.
+But `example.com/posts/post-title/` is bad.
+-   URL's structure should work as breadcrumb.
+And the user should be able to make their way back along the path without error at any stage.
+-   Avoid date paths if you can `example.com/posts/2025/02/24/post-title`.
+It makes sense on news sites where there are multiple items releasing daily.
+Also, the date adds extra length to the url.